Kaiyali/SoccerGame/Issues(Testing).md

 ### Movement Issue
-I incountered a problem with my player movement...
+I incountered a problem with my player movement the movement of the player was not how I wish it to be.

 Previous code logic for the movement of the player.
 ``` processing
 void mousePressed(){